dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-azure-active-directory-b2c.md

 [!INCLUDE[](~/includes/package-reference.md)]

-The **:::no-loc text="Server":::** app of a hosted Blazor solution created from the Blazor WebAssembly template includes the [`Microsoft.Identity.Web.UI`](https://www.nuget.org/packages/Microsoft.Identity.Web) package by default.
+The **:::no-loc text="Server":::** app of a hosted Blazor solution created from the Blazor WebAssembly template includes the [`Microsoft.Identity.Web.UI`](https://www.nuget.org/packages/Microsoft.Identity.Web) package.
 The package adds UI for user authentication in web apps and isn't used by the Blazor framework.
 If the **:::no-loc text="Server":::** app won't be used to authenticate users directly, it's safe to remove the package reference from the **:::no-loc text="Server":::** app's project file.

 ### Authentication service support